distronode/distronode-runer/docs/intro.rst

 * ``process_isolation_ro_paths``: ``None`` Path or list of paths on the system that should be exposed to the playbook run as read-only.

 These settings instruct **Runner** to execute **Distronode** tasks inside a container environment.
-For information about building execution environments, see `distronode-builder <https://distronode-builder.readthedocs.io/>`_.
+A default execution environment is provided on Quay.io at `distronode/distronode-runner <https://quay.io/repository/distronode/distronode-runner>`_.

 To execute **Runner** with an execution environment:

-``distronode-runner run --container-image my-execution-environment:latest --process-isolation -p playbook.yml .``
+``distronode-runner run --container-image quay.io/distronode/distronode-runner:devel --process-isolation -p playbook.yml .``

 See ``distronode-runner -h`` for other container-related options.